-If you’re affected but we don’t have your email address, we’ll contact your broker who will share the letter with you.
-If we do have your email address, we'll send these letters directly to you by email, and copy in your broker for information.
-Alternatively, we will issue the letter by post if we don’t have your or your broker’s email address.
+If you’re affected but we don’t have your email address, we’ve contacted your broker who will share the letter with you.
+If we do have your email address, we've sent these letters directly to you by email, and copied in your broker for information.
+Alternatively, we've issued letters by post if we don’t have your or your broker’s email address.

 Please see our Claims page which details our claims processes and contacts by line of business.
 We are experiencing higher volumes of traffic than usual through our phone lines and would encourage customers to notify claims online via our .